mdn/content/files/en-us/web/api/webgl_api/tutorial/lighting_in_webgl/index.md

 This should look pretty familiar by now; we create a new buffer, bind it to be the buffer we're working with, then send along our array of vertex normals into the buffer by calling `bufferData()`.

-As before, we have update `initBuffers()` to call our new function, and to return the buffer it created.
+As before, we have updated `initBuffers()` to call our new function, and to return the buffer it created.

 > **Note:** At the end of your `initBuffers()` function, add the following code, replacing the existing `return` statement: